-Name of entity
+Name of chitty

 Horizon Oil Limited

-ABN/A ABN/ARBN Financial year ended:
+ABN/ARBN Financial year ended:

-51 009 799 455 30 June 2021
+51 009 799 455 30 June 2022

-Our co rporate governance statem nent 1 for the period above can be fo und at: 2
+Our co orporate governance statem ent for the period above can be fo ound at:

 These pages of our annual report:

-\boxtimes This URL on our website: www.horizonoil.com.au
+$\boxtimes$ This URL on our website: www.horizonoil.com.au

-orporate Governance State ent] and has been approve ment is accurate and up to date as dby the board. at [insert effective date of
+The Corporate Governance Statement is accurate and up to date as at 25 August 2022 and has been approved by the board.

-The an nexure includes a key to w rhere our corporate governance dis closures can be located.3
+The annexure includes a key to where our corporate governance disclosures can be located.

-Date: 26 August 2021
+Date: 25 August 2022

-Name of authorised officer authorising lodgement: Kylie Quinlivan
+Name of authorised officer authorising lodgement: Vasilios Margiankakos